-Chris Black, who along with his brother, owns the Falling Rock, the best beer bar in Denver and HQ for beer people during GABF, turns 51 today.
-Chris is a great guy and one of a handful of Publicans across the country doing things right when it comes to beer.
+Chris Black, who along with his brother, owns the Falling Rock, the best beer bar in Denver and HQ for beer people during GABF, turns 58 today.
+Chris is a great guy and one of a handful of early Publicans across the country doing things right when it came to beer, something that happily we’re seeing more of now.
 Join me in wishing Chris a very happy birthday.

 Vinnie Cilurzo from Russian River Brewing with Chris at the Celebrator’s 18th Anniversary Party.